Updated: Jun 5

 4. Use the "Rule of 5

 Let's talk about the rule of 5 - a commitment to taking 5 daily actions to move your goal towards completion.
-This forces you to think outside the box and take actions you wouldn’t have previously considered.
+This forces you to think outside the box and do things you haven't previously considered.

 For example, let's suppose you have a monetary goal.